chrjabs/scuttle/README.md

+# CPAIOR'26 Submission Supplement

+This tag contains the code of the Scuttle MO-MaxSAT solver as used in our CPAIOR'26 submission.
+Additional data and information specific to the CPAIOR'26 submission can be found in the `cpaior26/` directory.

 # Scuttle - A Multi-Objective MaxSAT Solver in Rust

 Scuttle is a multi-objective MaxSAT solver written in Rust and based on the